-- 6. Additional line items, headings and subtotals are presented in the statement of comprehensive income and the income statement (where presented) when such presentation is relevant to an understanding of the entity's financial performance.
-For example, a sub-total of gross profit (revenue less cost of sales) may be included where expenses have been classified by function. - 7.
-Additional sub-headings should be used with care.
-The apparent flexibility in IAS 1 can only be used to enhance users' understanding of the GAAP-compliant numbers.
-It cannot be used to detract from the GAAP numbers.
-Set out below are overall principles that entities should apply when presenting additional line items, headings, sub-totals and alternative performance measures: - (a) GAAP numbers should be given at least equal prominence to non-GAAP numbers. - (b) Additional line items, sub-totals and columns may be used, but only if they do not detract from the GAAP numbers by introducing bias or by overcrowding the income statement. - (c) Each additional line item or column should contain all the revenue or expenses that relate to the particular line item or column inserted. - (d) Each additional line item or column should contain only revenue or expense that is revenue or expense of the entity itself. - (e) Items may be segregated (for example, by use of columns or sub-totals) where they are different in nature or function from other items in the income statement. - (f) It is generally not permissible to mix natural and functional classifications of expenses where these categories of expenses overlap. - (g) Terms used for additional line items and sub-totals should be defined if they are not terms recognised in IFRS. - (h) Additional line items, columns and sub-totals should only be presented when they are used internally to manage the business. - (i) Various presentations will be acceptable individually, but consideration should be given to the aggregate effect of these presentations, so that the overall message of the income statement is not distorted or confused. - (j) The presentation method should generally be consistent from year to year. - (k) The presentation method should comply with any local regulatory rules. - 8.
-EBIT (earnings before interest and tax) may be an appropriate sub-heading to show in the income statement.
-This line item usually distinguishes between the pre-tax profits arising from operating activities and those arising from financing activities. - 9.
-In contrast, a sub-total for EBITDA (earnings before interest, tax, depreciation and amortisation) can only be included as a sub-total where the entity presents its expenses by nature and provided the sub-total does not detract from the GAAP numbers either by implying that EBITDA is the 'real' profit or by overcrowding the income statement so that the reader cannot determine easily the entity's GAAP performance.
+- (b) Additional line items, sub-totals and columns may be used, but only if they do not detract from the GAAP numbers by introducing bias or by overcrowding the income statement. - (c) Each additional line item or column should contain all the revenue or expenses that relate to the particular line item or column inserted. - (d) Each additional line item or column should contain only revenue or expense that is revenue or expense of the entity itself. - (e) Items may be segregated (for example, by use of columns or sub-totals) where they are different in nature or function from other items in the income statement. - (f) It is generally not permissible to mix natural and functional classifications of expenses where these categories of expenses overlap. - (g) Terms used for additional line items and sub-totals should be defined if they are not terms recognised in IFRS. - (h) Additional line items, columns and sub-totals should only be presented when they are used internally to manage the business. - (i) Various presentations will be acceptable individually, but consideration should be given to the aggregate effect of these presentations, so that the overall message of the income statement is not distorted or confused. - (j) The presentation method should generally be consistent from year to year. - (k) The presentation method should comply with any local regulatory rules. - 8.
+Earnings before interest and tax (EBIT) may be an appropriate sub-heading to show in the income statement.
+This line item usually distinguishes between the pretax profits arising from operating activities and those arising from financing activities. - 9.
+In contrast, a sub-total for earnings before interest, tax, depreciation and amortisation (EBITDA) can only be included as a sub-total where the entity presents its expenses by nature and provided the sub-total does not detract from the GAAP numbers either by implying that EBITDA is the 'real' profit or by overcrowding the income statement so that the reader cannot determine easily the entity's GAAP performance.
 Where an entity presents its expenses by function, it will not be possible to show depreciation and amortisation as separate line items in arriving at operating profit, because depreciation and amortisation are types of expense, not functions of the business.
 In this case, EBITDA can only be disclosed by way of supplemental information in a box, in a footnote, in the notes or in the review of operations.